diegommcc/TanscriptomicFinalProject/README.md

 # Final Project of Transcriptomics Subject

-Repository of the Final Projecto of the Transcriptomic subject in the Master in Bioinformatic and Computational Biology (Universidad Autónoma de Madrid).
+Repository corresponding to the Final Project of the Transcriptomic subject in the Master in Bioinformatics and Computational Biology (Universidad Autónoma de Madrid, 2019-2020).